Jamal-Alkelani/ADNP7_CapstoneProject/README.md

 This project is developed as the final capastone project of Android Developer Nanodegree in order to graduate.

+the app keeps track of the driver and when ever the driver enters the user location (geofence) the user gets notified that the driver is close to his home.
+Also, the driver can add any appointments for bus leaving events.

 # Activities

 1.Home Screen (shows realtive information about upcoming trips and the ability to add your geofence location)<br>